 Data from children

 The content of our entire range of services and websites can be used by children and young people.
 However, participation is only possible with parental consent.
 Even if young people and children under the age of 18 use our website or app, we do not knowingly or intentionally collect data about them without their parents’ consent.
-Should we become aware that our services of are being used by a minor without parental consent, we will immediately delete all data collected in this context, unless we are legally required to store it.
+Should we become aware that our services are being used by a minor without parental consent, we will immediately delete all data collected, unless we are legally required to store it.

 3.2 What is personal data?

-Personal data is all information that relates to an identified or identifiable person.
-This includes information with which you can be directly identified, such as your name or photo.
-In addition, there is information that can indirectly reveal information about you, such as information about your body, impairments or complaints, as well as information about your leisure activities or data that you provide during use to improve the services.
+Personal data is all the information that relates to an identified or identifiable person.
+This includes information with which you can be directly identified, such as your name or picture.
+In addition, there is data that can indirectly reveal personal information, such as information about your body, restrictions or complaints, as well as information about your leisure activities or information that you provide when you use HUMANOO to improve the services.